bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 The **Samples** table lists all collected samples (both estimation and verification) along with their error.
 The error measures how closely the base stations agree on the Crazyflie's position at that sampling location: a low error means the geometry fits that sample well, a high error (> 10 mm) means the base stations disagree.

-* For estimation samples with a high error, the most effective fix is to delete the sample, or change its type to verification.
+* For estimation samples with a high error, the most effective fix is to delete the sample.
 * For verification samples with a high error, add more XYZ-space samples in that area and let the geometry re-estimate.
 Verification errors give the most useful insight about real-world accuracy, since they reflect positions that were not used during estimation.